NICKEL A DANCE

 NICKEL A DANCE is a free series of Sunday afternoon jazz concerts each spring and fall, that is a hit with children, families, seniors, and the general dancing public that don’t tend to go to night clubs.
 It attracts a diverse group of fans that meet on Frenchmen Street to celebrate jazz as America’s original dance music while listening to the best of today’s classic jazz bands.

-The last Nickel A Dance was a hit!
+The First Nickel A Dance Was A Great Success!
 Here Are Some Photos From The Evening

 Courtesy Of Felicia Khan:

 October 15th Roderick Paulin & The Traditional All Stars